 *Exceptions are listed in clause 9.2 of Land Transport Rule: Dangerous Goods 2005.
 D-endorsement is not required when any of the following exceptions apply:

 *Exceptions are listed in clause 9.2 of Land Transport Rule: Dangerous Goods 2005.
 D-endorsement is not required when the dangerous goods being transported are as per exceptions stated in 2) to 6) above.

 If you're not sure whether you need a D endorsement, call our contact centre on 0800 822 422.

 To ensure you have the necessary knowledge and skills for transporting dangerous goods, you need to complete an approved course.

 Please note you can’t drive on the road just because you’ve got the course certificate.
 The endorsement must be on your driver licence.

-You can apply for a D endorsement at your nearest driver licensing agent (participating offices of the Automobile Association, Vehicle Inspection New Zealand and Vehicle Testing New Zealand).
+You can apply for a D endorsement at your nearest driver licensing agent.

 You need to: